Skip to content

 Changing back my schedule

 I shared this reflection with my wife.
-Now that we are moving closer to her work in about a month (hopefully), her commute will go from 2 hrs to 30 minutes.
+Now that we are moving closer to her work in about a month (hopefully), her commute will go from two hrs to 30 minutes.

 She was extremely nice to take on the train station grunt for the last month that we are here, so that I can switch back to my creative schedule.